Bacterial Meningitis: What You Need to Know

 About Bacterial Meningitis

-Meningitis is an inflammation of the membranes that cover the brain and spinal cord.
-Meningitis is usually caused by a viral or bacterial infection.
-The severity of illness and treatment differs depending on whether it is caused by a virus or bacterium.
-Viral meningitis is generally less severe and clears up without specific treatment.
+Meningitis is an inflammation of the membranes covering the brain and spinal cord, usually caused by a viral or bacterial infection.
+The severity of illness and treatment differs depending on whether a virus or bacterium is the cause for infection.
 Bacterial meningitis can be severe and may result in brain damage, hearing loss, or learning disabilities.
-It is also important to know what type of bacterial meningitis, because antibiotics can prevent some types from spreading and infecting other people.
+Antibiotics can prevent some types of bacterial meningitis from spreading and infecting other people.

 High fever, headache, and stiff neck are common symptoms of meningitis in anyone over the age of 2 years.
 These symptoms can develop over several hours or take 1 to 2 days.
 Other symptoms may include nausea, vomiting, discomfort looking into bright lights, confusion, and sleepiness.
 Infants with meningitis may appear slow or inactive, have vomiting, be irritable, or feeding poorly.
 As the disease progresses, patients of any age may have seizures.